White Wolf Devlog 2: Specializations and Expertise

 But then if we award 1 specialization, we trap people where they are at level 1: perhaps that person with basic Chemistry later wants to know about Physics.
 And if we provide 1 specialization per level, every character sheet becomes littered with more specializations than it can sustain without a steady-hand and a magnifying-glass.

-Bin the specializations and expertise rules!
+And this applies equally well to all the Abilities.
 If someone makes a fantastic Academics roll to understand everything about a Sumerian statue, it doesn't mean they will perform well with other statues, or with other Sumerian artefacts.